goblet/goblet/README.md

 {"hello": "world"}
 ```

 > Note: Due to breaking changes in Cloudfunctions you will need to wrap your goblet class in a function.
 See [issue #88](https://github.com/anovis/goblet/issues/88).
-In the latest goblet version (0.5.0) there is a helper function `add_entrypoint` that can be used as well.
+In the latest goblet version (0.5.0) there is a helper function `goblet_entrypoint` that can be used as well.

-> `add_entrypoint(app)`
+> `goblet_entrypoint(app)`

 ## Installation